A soft, slightly sweet and spicy winter quiche

 -

-In a bowl, rub the cold butter with the flour and salt using your fingertips.
+Rub the butter with the flour and salt.

 -

-Add the water little by little, until the dough forms a smooth ball.
+Add the water little by little until a smooth ball forms.

 -